-The AUTHORIZATION FOR ADMINISTERING MEDICATION TO STUDENT (OHS-14) and/or PERMISSION TO CARRY AND SELF ADMINISTER MEDICATION (OHS-15) form, which may be obtained from the school nurse, identify the process that must be followed for each student to have medication at school.
+The AUTHORIZATION FOR ADMINISTERING MEDICATION TO STUDENT (OHS-14) and/or PERMISSION TO CARRY AND SELF ADMINISTER MEDICATION (OHS-15) form, which may be obtained on the student health website or from the school nurse, identify the process that must be followed for each student to have medication at school.
 Parents/guardians are responsible for providing all medications in a pharmacy or manufactured labeled container or package.
 The school will provide a secure, locked storage for medication with restricted access to only authorized personnel.
 If a prescription is being split between school and home, be sure the supply to be used at school is in a container with a prescription label.